 - Formatting a memory card that already has snapshots or other files on it, will delete its contents.
 Normally you do not need to format a memory card again.
 However, if storing to a card has slowed down or if you notice any other abnormality, re-format the card. - Be sure to use the camera to format a memory card.
-Formatting a memory card on a computer and then using it in the camera can slow down data processing by the camera.
-In the case of an SD, SDHC, or SDXC memory card, formatting on a computer can result in non-conformity with the SD format, causing problems with compatibility, operation, etc. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi Manager install files to your computer.
+Formatting a card on a computer will result in a non-SD standard format, which can greatly slow down processing time and cause compatibility, performance, and other problems. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi install files to your computer.
 Do this before formatting the card. - 1.
 Press [ON/OFF] (Power) to turn on the camera and then press [SET]. - 2.
 Use [▲] and [▼] to select the second Control Panel option from the bottom (MENU) and then press [SET] (page 33). - 3.
-Use [◀] and [▶] to select the "Set Up" tab. - 4.
-Use [▲] and [▼] to select "Format" and then press [▶]. - 5.
-Use [▲] and [▼] to select "Format" and then press [SET].
+Use [◀] and [▶] to select the "Set Up" tab.

+4. Use [▲] and [▼] to select "Format" and then press [▶].

+5. Use [▲] and [▼] to select "Format" and then press [SET].